vdaas/vald/docs/user-guides/client-api-config.md

 ## Update Service

-`Update` is updating vectors already inserted in the `vald-agent` component.
+The `Update` service allows users to update vector(s) that already exists in the Vald cluster.
 It requires the new vector, its ID (the target ID already indexed), and optional configuration.

 ### Configuration